-The breeding success of Stonechats on Dersingham Bog in recent years has taken us all by surprise, starting off with barely 3 pairs and now reaching 13 occupied territories in 2016.
-This has resulted in a staggering 51 juveniles ringed from 10 pairs in 2015 and 95 in 2016.
+The breeding success of Stonechats on Dersingham Bog in recent years has taken us all by surprise, starting off with barely 3 pairs and now reaching 15 occupied territories in 2017.
+This has resulted in a staggering 51 juveniles ringed from 10 pairs in 2015 and 95 in 2016 and 113 chicks ringed in 2017 from 15 territories.
 It’s tempting to view this as being almost saturation point for the reserve and there’s no room for any more pairs, but we thought that in 2015 and they surprised us!

 Given that Stonechats have always been viewed as a scarce breeding species in Norfolk, their success on the reserve is a very positive step.
 We can only hope that Dersingham Bog continues to act as a nursery for the recolonisation of more of the Norfolk coast.
 Although we are conscious that the recent spell of mild winters has played a role in the adults’ survival and the picture could change very rapidly if we experience another harsh winter.